Azure disk loss

 Detach virtual disks attached to scale set instances by name

-It contains a comma-separated list of disk names attached to Scale Set instances subject to disk loss.
-You can tune it using the VIRTUAL_DISK_NAMES
+It specifies a comma-separated list of disk names attached to Scale Set instances subject to disk loss.
+Tune it by using the VIRTUAL_DISK_NAMES and SCALE_SET environment variables, respectively.

 Use the following example to tune it: